Vonage/vivid-3/libs/components/src/lib/card/README.md

 ### Default

-If the content structure is not fitting the desired content, the heading, subheading and text can overide
+default slot is for overriding the content structure of the whole card.

 ```html preview
 <vwc-card >